nikolkj/Scratchpad-blog/can-we-wear-mask_2020-06-16.md

 # <u> Can we start wearing masks again? </u>
-I am going to keep things quick, but I was hoping that we could all start wearing face-masks again ...\
+I am going to keep things light & breezy, but I was hoping that we could all start wearing face-masks again ...
 I don't know about how things are in your neck of the woods, but it looks like only 10-20% of people are wearing masks where I live.
 Ironically, the shelves local superstores are stocked with reasonably priced disposable masks.

 For context -- Texas started re-opening a couple weeks ago and mixed signals are being sent regarding safety.
 We have state-level guidance, but the situation on the ground really depends the area.
 Additionally, although we hear alot about increased testing capacity at the national level, we really don't get much granular detail.